brianfennessy/genetic_and_pharmacologic_overlap_in_schizophrenia/README.md

 ====================================================================================================================================================================================

-In terms of the code for this project, our approach can be broken down into eleven major sections including an initial section for in-house functions.
+In terms of the code for this project, our approach can be broken down into nine major sections including an initial section for in-house functions.
 These sections are outlined and briefly described below.
-The section names numbers correspond to folders in the GitHub directory.
+The section numbers correspond to folders in the GitHub directory.
 In each section folder we have provided the code we used to produce the results in our paper.
-Happy reproducing!

 Section One: In-house functions created by Alexander Charney.